-- 11.1.1 The supervisor must: - a) be a practicing regulated member of ACSLPA, - b) have a minimum of 3 years of clinical experience in their respective profession, - c) be of good character and reputation, - d) be in good standing with ACSLPA and not be subject to any complaints or investigations at the time of the supervision, and - e) be approved as a supervisor by the Registrar. - 11.1.2 A supervised practice plan (refer to the sample supervised practice plans for audiology and speech-language pathology), must be developed and accepted by the Registrar, the supervisor, and the regulated member or applicant prior to the commencement of the supervised practice period.
+11.1.1 The supervisor must:

+- a) be on the ACSLPA General Register with a valid practice permit; - have a minimum of 3 years of clinical experience in their respective profession with an understanding of the Aberta practice environment (preferably with a minimum on one year of recent experience practicing in Alberta); - c) be of good character and reputation; - d) be in good standing with ACSLPA and not be subject to any complaints or investigations at the time of the supervision; and - e) be approved as a supervisor by the Registrar. - 11.1.2 A supervised practice plan (refer to the sample supervised practice plans for audiology and speech-language pathology), must be developed and accepted by the Registrar, the supervisor, and the regulated member or applicant prior to the commencement of the supervised practice period.